bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 - Recursive solution.
 For each `node`, `flatten` its both subtrees and then recombine pointers so that the `root` together with its flattened left subtree and flattened right subtree form a flattened tree.

 ---
+- [x] 142.
+Linked List Cycle II
+> Given the `head` of a linked list, return the node where the cycle begins.
+If there is no cycle, return `null`.

+- Use Floyd's cycle detection algorithm

+---
 - [x] 394.
 Decode String (Medium)
 > Given an encoded string, return its decoded string.